justing.net

 Back references: none.

-Tags that connect: [[Syntopicon]] Updated Now, Week Notes No. 15, Update to Now, Now update, Now update, Now update, Now update.
+Tags that connect: [[Apple]] New to me Facts and Ideas in October 2024; [[folk programmers]] Week Notes No. 23; [[Syntopicon]] Updated Now, Week Notes No. 15, Update to Now, Now update, Now update, Now update, Now update.

-Tags only on this post: Apple, computing, folk programmers, Gwern, Hacker News, hacking, Henrik Karlsson, Nietzche, vernacular, xkcd.
+Tags only on this post: computing, Gwern, Hacker News, hacking, Henrik Karlsson, Nietzche, vernacular, xkcd.